-In certain circles there is the view that free will, the sense that you could have chosen differently, is illusory due to the recognition that brain damage affects brain function and the observation that unconscious mental activity can precede conscious decision (Libet's [2] experiments).
+In certain circles there is the view that free will is illusory due to the recognition that brain damage affects brain function and the observation that unconscious mental activity can precede conscious decision (Libet's [2] experiments).
 The rationale is that we do not have free will because it is incompatible with the deterministic universe; that is, that our thoughts are a product of physical processes of a physical brain, beyond our control, and that our conscious self is the end of a chain of cause and effect events rather than the initiator.